WycliffeAssociates/read.bibletranslationtools.org/README.md

 # Notice: This has been replaced by the new reader and is no longer maintained.

+You can find the new reader here https://github.com/WycliffeAssociates/read.bibleineverylanguage.org

 This is the source for the read.BibleTranslationTools.org website.

 ## Project Overview